szheng3/rust-individual-project-2/README.md

 This project aims to build a Rust micro-server that summarizes text, based on the common task of reading and summarizing books among students.
 The project uses the `rust actix` and `libtorch` to run a pre-trained `hugging-face` model for summarization.

+## Project Goals/Outcomes

+* Develop my Rust micro-service with kubernetes
+* Use Github Codespaces and Copilot
+* Integrate libtorch and 'hugging-face pretrained models' into a Rust web project

 ## Architectural Diagram

 ![image](./assets/ml.png)